mulliganaceous/Riemann-Zeta-Tracer/README.md

     * The two zeroes also have an arc length of $8.131 \times 10^{-3}$ units, the shortest.
     * A comparable scenario occurs earlier at height $5229$.
         * Both the distance and arc length are slightly longer.
+* The FFFF edition does not animate the Riemann zeta function, but it calculates the entire path up to height 65536 with resolution 1024 and accuracy level 65536.
+    * It will output a 4K version of the image at the end.

 While the application is running, the console will output every time it increments by one imaginary unit, when it is about to detect a zero, and when it detects a zero.
 Additionally, the console will output when new records are being set.
 These include: